RebelTechnology/OpenWareLab/Faust/README.md

 ## V/Oct control

-This feature requires calibrating your device to have accurate V/Oct tracking.
-Unfortunately, current firmware (20.7) doesn't support such calibration.
-It's very likely that it will be added in the next release (at least for Magus).
+You can also use the audio inputs and outputs for 1 Volt per octave CV, for tuning oscillators and filters, and CV sequencing.
+This works on devices with DC-coupled audio such as Lich, Magus and OWL Modular, and requires calibrating your device to have accurate V/Oct tracking.

 Here's how you can use CV for controlling oscillator frequency: